rzdev97/InformationSecurityProject/README.md

 ## 02/06 Edit
 - Small fix of versions structures and order
-- Delete is possible in both versions but only for posts without answers (or with all precedent answers deleted) and for users without posts (or with all precedent posts deleted).
-A server error will raise otherwise.
+- Delete is possible in both versions but only for posts without answers (or with all precedent answers deleted) and for users that have not created any post (or all posts deleted).
+This feature is not fully implemented and may raise a server error in different cases.
 -